Red Bean and Cashew Salad

 This is adapted from a recipe in Annemarie Colbin’s The Natural Gourmet.
 If your kale is tender and sweet you can slice it thin and add it raw.
 With tougher winter kale, you could blanch or lightly steam it.
 The key to this or any bean salad is to dress the beans/rice while still warm so they will absorb all the flavor of your vinaigrette.

-- 2 c long or short grain brown rice cooked
+- 2 cups long or short grain brown rice cooked

 - 3 whole scallions